 The Budget: On a separate page, the project expenses should be itemized and justified in reasonable detail.
-Travel expenses should be explained in detail; transportation costs will be limited to tourist class airfare.
+Travel expenses should be explained in detail; transportation costs will be limited to coach class airfare.
 Applicants should submit the most recent airfare quotes from one of the University-designated travel agencies.

-Copies: Twelve copies of the application should be sent to either of the Committee Co-Chairs, Kay Brummond (Department of Chemistry/803-B Chevron Science Center) or Renate Blumenfeld-Kosinski (Department of French and Italian Languages and Literatures/1328 Cathedral of Learning).
+Copies: Twelve copies of the application should be sent to the Committee Chair, Kay Brummond (Department of Chemistry/803-B Chevron Science Center).